RezaT4795/rezat4795.github.io/docs/onboarding/SecurityPIN.md

 User should have entered a valid and registered email address, and pressed "Next" button on the previous page.

 Coming from [SignUp with Email](docs/onboarding/SignupWithEmail.md):
-User should have filled the signup form correctly.(WIP)
+User should have filled the signup form correctly.

 ### Expected Behaviour